boxed/kodare.net/_drafts/draft_introducing_iommi.markdown

 `columns.artist.cell.format`.
-This way of jumping namespace with `__` instead of `.` (because `.` is syntactically invalid!) is something Django started doing for query sets and we really like it so we've taken this concept further and it is now everywhere in iommmi.
+This way of jumping namespace with `__` instead of `.` (because `.` is syntactically invalid!) is something Django started doing for query sets and we really like it so we've taken this concept further and it is now everywhere in iommi.

 The other levels of customization are `value` which is how the value is extracted from the row, `attr` which is the attribute that is read (if